CLRX/CLRX-mirror/doc/GcnInstrsVop1.md

 Opcode VOP1: 24 (0x18) for GCN 1.1/1.2
 Opcode VOP3A: 408 (0x198) for GCN 1.1; 344 (0x158) for GCN 1.2
 Syntax: V_CEIL_F64 VDST(2), SRC0(2)
-Description: Truncate double floating point valu from SRC0 with rounding to positive infinity (ceilling), and store result to VDST.
+Description: Truncate double floating point value from SRC0 with rounding to positive infinity (ceilling), and store result to VDST.
 Implemented by flooring.
 If SRC0 is infinity or NaN then copy SRC0 to VDST.
 Operation: